fcambus/motyl/examples/pages/about.md

 ## Usage

-Simply run `make` to build the site, it will generate posts and pages into the `public` directory, and will also copy static assets.
+Simply run `motyl` to build the site, it will generate posts and pages into the `public` directory, and will also copy static assets.

 ## License